Frequently asked questions¶

 Requirements for the client - Any operating system with any browser (recent version).

 Failed creating uploads/ directory¶

-If eLabFTW couldn’t create an uploads/ folder, that’s because the httpd user (www-data on Debian/Ubuntu) didn’t have the necessary rights.
+If eLabFTW couldn’t create an uploads/ or cache/ folder, that’s because the httpd user (www-data on Debian/Ubuntu) didn’t have the necessary rights.
 To fix it you need to:

 - Find what is the user/group of the web server.
 There is a good chance that it is www-data.
 But it might also be something else.

 - Now that you know the user/group of the webserver, you can do that (example is shown with www-data, but adapt to your need):